 The objective of our investigation is to activate justice.

 Sometimes this happens immediately while other investigations take longer if they require extensive national dialogue or even a Public Hearing.
 Typically, there are three routes we take to activate justice.

 In pertinent situations and whenever possible we share intelligence and work with law enforcement agencies to incite immediate action.

-In more complex situations and if we are unable to cooperate with responsible agencies towards immediate action, an investigation will result in a Map of Facts.
+In more complex situations and if we are unable to cooperate with responsible agencies towards immediate action, an investigation will result in a Case File.
 This is a very detailed and highly actionable case file that maps out criminal networks and their illicit activities, which national authorities can put to immediate use.
 The Case File is affirmed by an Initial Reviewer, a member of the Independent Review Panel, before it is delivered to the relevant authorities.